Madison Young

-Madison Young is an American filmmaker, author, performance artist, feminist activist, and former adult film performer and award-winning erotic filmmaker.
+Madison Young (born 1980) is an American filmmaker, author, performance artist, feminist activist, and former adult film performer and award-winning erotic filmmaker.
 Young is a prominent figure in the feminist porn movement and is known for their (Note: Young uses both they and she pronouns.) work as a queer and kink-focused educator and an advocate of sex workers' rights.

 Young is the executive producer, director, and television host of the original documentary series Submission Possible, which was first released on Revry TV in 2020, and is the co-host and co-producer of the feminist parenting podcast Wash Your Mouth Out.

 Early life

 Young was raised in southern Ohio.
 They attended the School for Creative and Performing Arts in Cincinnati and majored in theater at Columbia College Chicago and Antioch College.

 Young moved to the Bay Area in 2000 and founded Femina Potens Art Gallery, a nonprofit art gallery and performance space in San Francisco.
 Femina Potens served the LGBTQ and kink communities and curated over 500 events and visual art exhibitions during its 14 year long run.

 They entered the world of erotic filmmaking in 2002, initially as a performer and subsequently as a director.
 During this time in Young’s life, they founded the Erotic Film School, an annual erotic filmmaking intensive which sought to empower underrepresented queer and feminist communities to document their own narratives through erotic film.